ahabz/DontAskToAsk-bot/README.md

 ### Solution
 A bot that identifies these types of questions and encourages users to directly ask their questions.

+## How To Use:
+- You can invite the bot to your personal server using this [Bot Invitation Link](https://discord.com/oauth2/authorize?client_id=1235240271994814464&permissions=274878032960&scope=bot).

+- Or you can test it out on our [Discord testing server](https://discord.gg/Ka6THHvc8j).

 ## Features
 - Detects "AskToAsk" questions.
 - Provides prompts to users to directly ask their questions.